Battle of Megiddo (609 BC)

-This Battle of Megiddo is recorded as having taken place in 609 BC when Pharaoh Necho II of Egypt led his army to Carchemish (northern Syria) to join with his allies, the fading Neo-Assyrian Empire, against the surging Neo-Babylonian Empire.
+This Battle of Megiddo is recorded as having taken place in 609 BC, when Pharaoh Necho II of Egypt led his army to Carchemish (northern Syria) to join with his allies, the fading Neo-Assyrian Empire, against the surging Neo-Babylonian Empire.
 This required passing through territory controlled by the Kingdom of Judah.
 The Judaean king Josiah refused to let the Egyptians pass.
 The Judaean forces battled the Egyptians at Megiddo, resulting in Josiah's death and his kingdom becoming a vassal state of Egypt.
-The battle is recorded in the Hebrew Bible, the Greek 1 Esdras, and the writings of Josephus.
+The battle is recorded in the Hebrew Bible, the Greek 1 Esdras, and the writings of Jewish historian Josephus.

-While Necho II gained control of the Kingdom of Judah, the Assyrian forces lost to the Babylonians & Medes at the Fall of Harran, after which Assyria largely ceased to exist as an independent state.
+While Necho II gained control of the Kingdom of Judah, the Assyrian forces lost to the Babylonians and Medes at the Fall of Harran, after which Assyria largely ceased to exist as an independent state.

 Biblical accounts

 The basic story is told in 2 Kings 23:29–30 (written c.
 550 BC).
-The Hebrew text here has been misunderstood and translated as Necho going 'against' Assyria.
-Cline 2000:92-93 notes that most modern translations try to improve this passage by taking into account what we now know from other historical sources, namely that Egypt and Assyria were then allies.
-The original text also does not mention a 'battle', yet some modern versions add the word 'battle' to the text.
+The Hebrew text here has been misunderstood and translated as Necho going "against" Assyria.
+Eric H. Cline noted that most modern translations try to improve this passage by taking into account what we now know from other historical sources, namely that Egypt and Assyria were then allies.
+The original text also does not mention a "battle", yet some modern versions add the word "battle" to the text.

 In his days Pharaoh Neco king of Egypt went up to the king of Assyria to the river Euphrates.
 King Josiah went to meet him; and Pharaoh Neco slew him at Megiddo, when he saw him.
 And his servants carried him dead in a chariot from Megiddo, and brought him to Jerusalem, and buried him in his own tomb.

 There is a longer account recorded later in II Chronicles 35:20–25 (written c.
-350–300 BC).
+400–300 BC).

 After all this, when Josiah had set the temple in order, Neco king of Egypt came up to make war at Carchemish on the Euphrates, and Josiah went out to engage him.
 But Neco sent messengers to him, saying, "What have we to do with each other, O King of Judah?
 I am not coming against you today but against the house with which I am at war, and God has ordered me to hurry.
 Stop for your own sake from interfering with God who is with me, so that He will not destroy you."
 However, Josiah would not turn away from him, but disguised himself in order to make war with him; nor did he listen to the words of Neco from the mouth of God, but came to make war on the plain of Megiddo.
 The archers shot King Josiah, and the king said to his servants, "Take me away, for I am badly wounded."
 So his servants took him out of the chariot and carried him in the second chariot which he had, and brought him to Jerusalem where he died and was buried in the tombs of his fathers.